 On October 14, 2010, the DHEC Board selected the membership of the Blue Ribbon Committee on Shoreline Management.
-Representing a broad range of stakeholder interests, this committee will develop specific regulatory recommendations to enhance the management of fragile coastal resources and habitats, improve coastal planning, and prepare South Carolina for emerging challenges and opportunities for our beaches and estuarine shorelines.
+Representing a broad range of stakeholder interests, this committee developed specific regulatory recommendations to enhance the management of fragile coastal resources and habitats, improve coastal planning, and prepare South Carolina for emerging challenges and opportunities for our beaches and estuarine shorelines.